AU-Biocommons/genome-annotation/README.md

 # Structure of the genome-annotation repo
 The structure of this repo is as below:

 1. The **ansible-test** folder is virtually identical to its counterpart **ansible-prod** folder.
-The difference is in the hosts (inventory) file and as its name suggests the hosts files has only test VMs.
+The difference is in the hosts (inventory) file and as its name suggests the hosts file has only test VMs.
 The main files in this folder are listed below:

    - `ansible.cfg`: Ansible configuration file
    - `hosts`: Ansible inventory file with test VMs